Liquid Render Tag Syntax: with, for, Named Params (2026)

 Theme Check Passes Flags as error

-Variable passing Explicit named parameters required Implicit inheritance
+Variable passing Explicit named parameters Implicit inheritance

 Used in Dawn Every snippet call Zero calls